zapier/zapier-platform/packages/cli/README-source.md

 ![](https://cdn.zappy.app/4bfdfe079a344ab7aced64ad7728bc6a.png)

-Using debugging in combination with thorough unit tests, you will hopefully be able to keep your Zapier integration in smooth working order.
+Debugging combined with thorough unit tests will hopefully equip you in keeping your Zapier integration in smooth working order.

 ## Using `npm` Modules